metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 ************************************************************************
 4. Write a *config file*
 ************************************************************************
 Parameters must be provided to adapt the pipeline to the specificities of the analysis.
-This is done through a config file in the "*.yaml*" format.
+This is done through a *config file* in the `yaml <https://en.wikipedia.org/wiki/YAML>` format.
 Create this file in the working directory, copy the content of the example below and adapt it to the analysis.
 The three first parameters (*"link_directory", *"sra_samples"* and *"local_samples"*) are associated to the definition of input files.
 For the meaning of the other parameters, please refer to the short comment next by each parameter and the detailed description of the pipeline on the :ref:`under_the_hood` page.

 *for instance*::